stedolan/counterexamples/src/polymorphic-references.md

-# Polymorphic references and the value restriction
+# Polymorphic references

-Polymorphism, as found in ML and Haskell (and in C# and Java where it's called "generics"[^1]) lets the same definition be reused with multiple different unrelated types.
+Polymorphism, as found in ML and Haskell (and in C# and Java where it's called "generics") lets the same definition be reused with multiple different unrelated types.
 For instance, here's a polymorphic function that creates a single-element list:
 ```ocaml